raymondworkshop/dev.zhlearning/notes.md

 #### notes

 #### 2022-08-16
-* run on GPU
+* issues
-    - the issue:
+    - the wandb process dead issues
+        + upgrade wandb into 0.12.0

-        > RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:0 and cpu!
+    - RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cuda:0 and cpu!
+        + try to run on GPU not CPU

 #### 2022-08-15
 * on GPU